-Because selling is such a vital part of the economy, psychologists have long studied the traits and characteristics of successful salespeople.
-Much has been written on the subject, so much so that people can generally (and correctly) assume the traits that set good sales representatives apart from great sales representatives —confidence, persistence, focus, optimism, etc. But there are other important characteristics that sales managers may overlook when hiring new reps.
+Because selling is such a vital part of the economy and business, psychologists have long studied the traits and characteristics of a successful salesperson.
+Much has been written on the subject, so much so that people can generally (and correctly) assume the traits that set good sales representatives apart from great sales representatives are confidence, persistence, focus, optimism, among other strong traits.
+But there are other important characteristics that sales managers may overlook when hiring new sales reps.

 - Have an active presence during sales calls, meetings and presentations